GeorgeVaughan/react-barebones-calendar/README.md

 ### Run Demo

-To run a demo on your own computer:
+To run the demo on your computer:
 * Clone the react-barebones-calendar repository from https://github.com/GeorgeVaughan/react-barebones-calendar
 * `npm install`
 * `npm start`
 * Visit http://localhost:3000/ on your browser

+### Example code

+View the example code in [src/examples/](https://github.com/GeorgeVaughan/react-barebones-calendar/tree/master/src/examples)